 In general, biohackers focus on the nutritional quality of foods, not the calorie count.
 Many biohackers follow a gluten-free diet with plenty of healthy fats.
 Some have good results with intermittent fasting.
 But ultimately, the key is to pay attention to how your diet makes you feel and make adjustments based on that.

-By adjusting our night routines, we can improve the quality of our sleep.
-Biohackers look beyond the standard advice on improving sleep to carefully consider what we surround ourselves with at bedtime.
-For example, you may have great results by reducing the amount of blue light you’re exposed to at night.
-Blue light comes from electronic devices.
+- Reduce the amount of blue light exposure at night.
+Nighttime blue light exposure commonly comes from electronic devices.
 What can be a helpful practice is staying off your devices for 3 hours before bed or switching your devices to “night mode.”
-Reducing the temperature in your room and minimizing exposure to electromagnetic fields can also lead to world-class sleep.

-It may seem like a bit of a paradox, but some biohackers recommend high-intensity interval training (HIIT) for improving a body’s ability to handle stress.
-That’s because HIIT emphasizes taxing a body to its maximum capacity, then allowing it to recover.
+It may seem like a bit of a paradox, but some biohackers recommend high-intensity interval training (HIIT) for improving the body’s ability to handle stress.
+HIIT emphasizes taxing a body to its maximum capacity, then allowing it to recover.
 As a result, we teach our bodies to be more resilient.
-Talk to a healthcare provider if you haven’t tried HIIT training before.

-The hormonal balance in your system plays a huge role in pretty much everything.
-Having a balanced hormonal state is key to maintaining not just good health, but this balance also allows for all of the above-mentioned tips to actually work for you.
+The hormonal balance in your system plays a considerable role in pretty much everything.
+Having a balanced hormonal state is key to maintaining good health and allows for all of the tips mentioned above to work for you.
 When our hormones are out of alignment, it affects so many of our daily activities.
 Trying to even get through the day can be a challenge, let alone trying to take your health to another level.

-If you’d like to look deeper into your current status of health, find out if your hormones are causing issues in your body or learn how you can take your health to the next level, come into the office and let’s talk.
-We are experts in looking at the individual as a whole and creating a unique plan to get your body functioning at its optimal level.
+If you’d like to look deeper into your current health status, find out if your hormones are causing issues in your body, or learn how you can take your health to the next level, come into the office and let’s talk.
+Contact us today to see how we can help you with healthy aging!
+We have offices located in Ocala, Florida, as well as Fruitland Park and Daytona.